Buta, Democratic Republic of the Congo

+Batu is administratively divided into four communes—Babade, Dobea, Finant, and Tepatondele.

 History

 In early 2005, the town was the centre of an outbreak of pulmonary plague.

 Education

 Buta has many primary schools for students aged 6 to 14.
 After primary school is secondary school.
 Secondary school students are admitted into a 2 year orientation designed to deepen their understanding of what they learnt in primary school during their 7th and 8th year of school.
 This orientation period also allows students to choose more specific studies to focus their education.
 The school also offers a 4 year study period post-orientation before students go to university.

+Transport

+Air

+Buta is served by the Buta Zega Airport.